Gender – Domination – Visuality

 The exhibition is complemented by the video work created in 2024 for the Centre Pompidou in Paris by the French-Algerian artist Katia Kameli (*1973).
 The film was made on the occasion of the presentation of Pierre Bourdieu’s Algeria paintings there and expands on them with a contemporary cinematic reflection.
 In her documentary work “L’Enquête Bourdieu.
 Le Ricochet des Images” (“The Bourdieu Investigation.
 The Ricochet of Images”, OmU English), Kameli follows Bourdieu’s traces in Algeria and opens up a new, audiovisual perspective on his photographic and sociological work for the exhibition.

-On 19. and November 20, the first Bourdieu Lectures of Bielefeld University will take place in the Kunsthalle Bielefeld.
+On 19. and November 20, 2025 the first Bourdieu Lectures of Bielefeld University took place in the Kunsthalle Bielefeld.
 They form an annual symposium series organized and hosted in close cooperation with the University of Bielefeld, Zeppelin University (Friedrichshafen), the Freiburg University of Education and the Fondation Pierre Bourdieu.

-Details and registration can be found on the Fondation Bourdieu website.
+Details can be found on the website of the Fondation Bourdieu.

-More Informationen about life and work of Pierre Bourdieu on the website of Fondation Bourdieu.
+More information on the life and work of Pierre Bourdieu can be found on the website of the Fondation Bourdieu.

 On the left, three organic semi-circular shapes in yellow, red and blue.
 Then to the right the lettering in a narrow sans serif font.